MetaCubeX/Meta-Docs/docs/api/index.en.md

 - Retrieve specific policy group information.

+Request method: `DELETE`

+- Clear the fixed selection of the automatic policy group.

 ### `/group/group_name/delay`

 Request method: `GET`

+- Test the nodes/strategy groups within the specified strategy group, return new latency information, and clear the fixed selection of the automatic strategy group
-- Test nodes/policy groups within a specified policy group and return new delay information; the URL must include `?url=xxx&timeout=5000`, modified as needed.
+- the URL must include `?url=xxx&timeout=5000`, modified as needed.

 ## Proxies